Last Updated on 04/21/2023 by Glynn Willard

 6.

-7. Next, I find the locations on Google maps in satellite mode.
+7. Next, I find the locations on Google Maps in satellite mode.

 8.

-9. I make sure the sites look like they can handle a total of 50′ trailer and tow vehicle combo
+9. I make sure the sites look like they can handle a total of 50′ trailer and tow vehicle combo.

 10.

 11. Finally, I add them to a list to decide on when we’re ready to move.
-I always prepare an option A, B and C close to one another incase the first option is unsuitable or full.
+I always prepare an option A, B and C close to one another in case the first option is unsuitable or full.

-The only other way is by speaking with other boondockers and getting their suggestions and input.
+Another way is by speaking with other boondockers and getting their suggestions and input.

 Necessitates for boondocking

 There are a few things that you really need to enjoy boondocking in an RV.
-You don’t need a $20k solar and battery set up to get by.
+You don’t need a $20k solar and battery setup to get by.
 It sure would be nice though!

-You do need:
+But you do need:

 1. A decent amount of water storage.
 We average 10 gallons a day for a family of four.